gayathrirajendran/table-filter-app/README.md

 ## Review notes

+### Serving the application in dev mode
+Run `ng serve`

+### Deploying the application in prod mode
+Run `npm run deploy`

 ### Use of third party dependencies
 - Bootstrap is installed just to achieve minimal layout and visual decorum.

 ### Open items
 - Test setup
+- Lint setup
 - Pagination implementation - Approach, if server supports fetch just n number of records at a time and display
 - Have chosen a bare minimum of three properties to achieve the table from the data set.
 - Filter logic may not be exhaustive
-- Data type definition is done
+- Data type definition is done partially and compromised with use of any

 ### Q&A